Resident Evil (1996 video game): Sales

 Resident Evil was a best-seller in Japan, North America, and Europe, including the United Kingdom.
 Shortly after release, it became the best-selling PlayStation game ever at the time.
-In Japan, the game sold 1.016 million units in 1996.
+In Japan, the game sold 1.016 million units in 1996 which made if the 4th best-selling game of the year, only trailing Pocket Monsters, Tekken 2 and Super Mario RPG.
 Overseas, it topped the US charts and entered at number-two on the UK charts.
 In the United States, the game sold over 1 million copies by early September 1996, becoming a system-seller for the PlayStation and increasing its install base at the time.
 In Europe, the game shipped 230,000 units on its first day of release, with 21,500 sold on its first weekend in the United Kingdom where it was one of the fastest-selling CD releases up until then.
 The game went on to sell at least more than 300,000 units in Europe by December 1996.

 By December 1997, the game had sold about 4 million units worldwide and grossed more than $200,000,000.
 According to Capcom's investor relations website, the original version of Resident Evil has sold over 2.75 million copies, while the Director's Cut version (including the Dual Shock edition) sold an additional 2.33 million copies.
 All PlayStation versions of the game have sold a combined 5.08 million units worldwide.

 Accolades

 Resident Evil was the first game to be dubbed a "survival horror", a term that it coined for the genre.
 It was ranked as the 91st top game of all time by Next Generation in 1996, stating that it "successfully redefine[d] the genre which started with Infogrames' Alone in the Dark."
-In 1996, GamesMaster rated the game 14th on their "Top 100 Games of All Time."
+In 1996, GamesMaster rated the game 14th on their "Top 100 Games of All Time".
 Game Informer referred to the original Resident Evil as "one of the most important games of all-time" in 2007.
 In 2012, Time named it one of the 100 greatest video games of all time.
-That same year, the game ranked as one of G4tv's top video games of all time for how it has "launched one of the most successful series in gaming history and provided one of its most memorable scares."
+That same year, the game ranked as one of G4TV's top video games of all time for how it has "launched one of the most successful series in gaming history and provided one of its most memorable scares."
+Resident Evil was inducted into the World Video Game Hall of Fame in 2024.

 In 2004, readers of Retro Gamer voted Resident Evil as the 37th top retro game, with the staff calling it "one of the finest horror-themed games ever" and adding that "full of shocks, surprises and perfectly poor B movie dialogue, Resident Evil is the gaming equivalent of Night of the Living Dead."
-It entered the Guinness World Records Gamer's Edition 2008 for the "Worst Game Dialogue Ever."
+It entered the Guinness World Records Gamer's Edition 2008 for the "Worst Game Dialogue Ever".
 Stuff ranked it as the 3rd best PlayStation game of all time.